CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/formula.md

   =U_Quantity()*U_Factor()*Phantoms.U_Factor(<sequence>)*Phantoms.U_Quantity(<sequence>)
   ```

-Four new formula fields have been added to calculate the actual yield within the Manufacturing Order:
+Four new formula fields have been introduced to calculate the actual yield within a Manufacturing Order:

-- Yield – this relates to the actual yield of the parent item.
+- **Yield**: represents the actual yield of the parent item.
-- CoProduct – this relates to the yield of the coproducts (Coproduct Tab) produced in production.
+- **CoProduct**: represents the yield of coproducts (Coproduct Tab) generated during production.
-- ByProduct – this relates to the yield of the ByProducts (Scrap Tab) produced in production.
+- **ByProduct**: represents the yield of byproducts (Scrap Tab) produced during production.
-- Scrap – this relates to the yield of the Scrap (Scrap Tab) produced in production.
+- **Scrap**: represents the yield of scrap (Scrap Tab) generated during production.

 ![Yield](./media/formula/general-settings-formula-yield.webp)

-As with standard formula behavior, the standard formula is copied to the Bills of Materials form and can be displayed by clicking the yellow button.
+Following standard formula behavior, the predefined formula is automatically copied to the Bills of Materials form.
+You can view it by clicking the yellow button.

-The formula can be modified for a specific Bill of Materials if required.
+If needed, the formula can be customized for a specific Bill of Materials.

 ![Bill of Materials - Formula](./media/formula/bill-of-materials-formula.webp)

-The formulas from the Yield Formula form are also copied to the Manufacturing Order and can be modified if required.
+Additionally, the formulas from the Yield Formula form are copied to the Manufacturing Order, where they can be modified as required.

 ![Manufacturing Order - Formula](./media/formula/manufacturing-order-formula.webp)

+---